iov-one/docs/docs/weave-tutorial/03-codec.md

 ## Using Autogenerated Structs

 The first time through the above process may appear tedious, but once you get the hang of it, you just have to add a few lines to a _.proto_ file and type `make protoc`.
-Et viola!
+Et voila!
 You have a bunch of fresh *.pb.go files that provide efficient, portable serialization for your code.

 But how do you use those structs?
-Taking `Amount` from [x/codec.proto](https://orkunkl.github.com/iov-one/tutorial/blob/master/x/orderbook/codec.proto#L10-L23) as an example, we see a `x/codec.pb.go` file with `type Amount struct {...}` that very closely mirrors the content of the codec.proto file, as well as a number of methods.
+Taking `Amount` from [x/codec.proto](https://orkunkl.github.com/iov-one/tutorial/blob/master/x/orderbook/codec.proto#L10-L23) as an example, we see a `x/codec.pb.go` file with `type Amount struct {...}` that very closely mirrors the content of the codec.proto file, as well as many of methods.
 There are some auto-generated getters, which can be useful to fulfill interfaces or to query field of _nil_ objects without panicking.
 And then there are some (very long) **Marshal** and **Unmarshal** methods.
 These are the meat of the matter.
 They fulfill the Persistent interface and let us write code like this:

 ```go
 orig := Amount{Whole: 123, franctional: 2}